open-edge-platform/geti-sdk/tests/README.md

 the tests using `pytest -c online.ini ./pre-merge`.
 This will execute the tests in online mode.

-### Tests Intel® Geti™ SDK against the previous version of Intel® Geti™ server.
+### Tests Geti™ SDK against the previous version of Geti™ server.
-You can run the test suite against a legacy version of Intel® Geti™ server.
+You can run the test suite against a legacy version of Geti™ server.
 - In `ONLINE` mode  Simply assign the `GETI_HOST` variable with the legacy server’s address.
 - In `OFFLINE` and `RECORD` modes one can set the `GETI_PLATFORM_VERSION` variable to `LEGACY` within `offline.ini` or `record.ini` correspondingly, thus utilizing the pre-recorded cassettes from the prior server release for testing.

-> **_NOTE:_**  Currently,  Intel® Geti™ 1.8 is considered as the legacy release.
+> **_NOTE:_**  Currently,  Geti™ 1.8 is considered as the legacy release.